 - Intellectual property rights

-- It has become the center of a row between two factions of the Nepal Communist Party, and stalled proceedings at the Central Committee meeting of the ruling party last week, raising questions about Nepal’s credibility.
+- It has become the center of a row between two fractions of the Nepal Communist Party, and stalled proceedings at the Central Committee meeting of the ruling party, raising questions about Nepal’s credibility.

 - The rivalry between the US and China in Nepal.